HISTORY AND CULTURE

 The “Ruta del Vino de la Mancha” is located on the very plateau of la Mancha, here, where the greatest production of wine all over Europe is developed.
-The route runs along nine towns situated across Albacete, Ciudad Real and Toledo.
-These towns, linked by their singular landscape, their ancient wine-making tradition and their precious culture, built over the course of the centuries are: Alcazar de San Juan, Argamasilla de Alba, Campo de Criptana e Toboso, Socuéllamos, Tomelloso and Villarrobledo
+The route runs along ten towns situated across Albacete, Ciudad Real and Toledo.
+These towns, linked by their singular landscape, their ancient wine-making tradition and their precious culture, built over the course of the centuries are: Alcazar de San Juan, Argamasilla de Alba, Campo de Criptana e Toboso, Socuéllamos, Tomelloso, Villarubia de los Ojos and Villarrobledo

 This unusual landscape stands out because of its limitless flatness.
 Here, light makes colours shine with unsuspected nuances.
 Its environment is made of large vineyards and cereal fields besides wide expanses of Mediterranean forest also rich in small game.
 Here, beautiful hidden landscapes and countless historical remains are ready to be found.

 Among our ground breaking wineries large or small family-owned ones, traditional or modern can be visited.
 We count on newly founded ones that are specifically designed to elaborate quality wines while hosted in an outstanding architectural atmosphere or those located in astonishing landscapes that are full of high interesting nature values while dominating large surfaces of vineyards all over the plain.
 Each of them is ready to welcome those visitors who love and enjoy wine.